Phoenix, Arizona

 04

 "Collins describes the weather.
 Butterworth describes the greenhouse.
 Hollis asks who is inside it and whether that person was freely chosen.
-Benner asks whether that person knows they are already loved.
+Neville describes how to tend it, night by night, through feeling.
 None of these authors reference each other.
 The connections between their frameworks are original to this curriculum."

 The 13 Lessons